 Herby polenta with asparagus and a poached egg

-You can blend up the herbs you operate right here; thyme or rosemary might work in preference to oregano, but you’ll want a bit much less – and be sure to chop it finely.
-Polenta packet instructions range, so test the cooking time on yours and modify consequently.
+You can blend up the herbs you operate here; thyme or rosemary might work in preference to oregano, but you’ll want a bit much less – and be sure to chop it finely.
+Polenta packet instructions range, so test the cooking time on yours and modify it consequently.

 - Prep 10 min